 “At 3 we are already encapsulated,” I think to myself.

-I had just pushed my scooter home after hanging out with my one closest friends.
+I had just arrived home after hanging out with my closest friend.
 In real life.
 (And I had actually said to her that night, “I have such good friends.
 On Facebook.”)
 And I was (in real life), sitting at my desk, reading comments from friends on Facebook.
 And the comments I was reading were from others who I had gone to prep school with and so I began thinking about my education.

 But why did I go to college at all?
 Because with a degree, I could do important things.
 Or be somebody.
 Or something.
 I would be skilled in a profession.
 Math?
 Yeah, that’s been useful.
 The thought of being a statistician nearly made me want to hurl when I was in college.